topelectronicsfasteners/topelectronicsfasteners.github.io/index.md

 We maintain fully inspected and lot controlled inventory that is RoHS and REACH compliant as applicable.

 Our value added services really set us apart from the competition.
-In addition to vendor managed inventory we also do custom kitting in-house as well as light assembly.
+In addition to vendor managed inventory we also do light assembly and custom kitting in-house.